-Students are typically only admitted into the M.S. and Ph.D. program for the Fall semester.
+Students are typically only admitted into the on-campus M.S. and Ph.D. program for the Fall semester.
 Students who would like to pursue a Ph.D. degree can apply directly for the Ph.D. program.
-Prior enrollment into the POP M.S. program or attainment of an M.S. or similar degree from another program is not required.
+Prior enrollment in the POP M.S. program or attainment of an M.S. or similar degree from another program is not required.

 The department adheres to the following requirements:

-• A grade point average (GPA) of at least 3.0 (on a 4.0 scale)
+- A grade point average (GPA) of at least 3.0 (on a 4.0 scale) is required

-• The GRE is no longer required for admission to the UF College of Pharmacy’s graduate programs.
+- The GRE is no longer required for admission to the UF College of Pharmacy’s graduate programs.
 GRE scores will not be considered in admission decisions.

-• Three (3) letters of recommendation that address the applicant’s qualifications for graduate school in general and our field of study in particular
+- Three (3) letters of recommendation that address the applicant’s qualifications for graduate school in general and our field of study in particular.

-• A curriculum vitae
+- A curriculum vitae.

 NOTES: